 Jerry Bridges, in his book The Practice of Godliness, has written that:

 “Gentleness is an active trait, describing the manner in which we should treat others.
 Meekness is a passive trait, describing the proper Christian response when others mistreat us.”

 Correction Must be Based on Truth:

 We don’t correct others because we have a difference of opinion.
 We correct based on the truths of God’s Word.
 God’s Word is our standard of right and wrong.We don’t correct others because we have a difference of opinion.
 We correct based on the truths of God’s Word.
 God’s Word is our standard of right and wrong.

 We can too easily get caught up thinking our way is the right way, and they’re not doing it our way, so they’re wrong.
 Or they’re not thinking the way we are in this situation.
 It needs to be clearly about obedience to the Word and not about my personal preferences or opinions.

 Our desire for one another is to live by the truth of the Word and to help each other to live in a manner that is pleasing to the Lord.

 In verse 26 above, Paul uses the word snare.
 A snare traps an animal just like we fall into the trap of sin and get caught up and can’t get out.
 We need help.

 Our hope is the Lord will grant repentance.
 Speak the truth and let the Lord do His work in their hearts as only He can.
 Pray the Lord will grant them repentance.

-I’m so grateful for many people who have alongside me and spoke truth to me when I was wavering off the narrow path.
+I’m so grateful for many people who have been alongside me and spoken the truth to me when I was wavering off the narrow path.
 I may not have responded correctly initially, but in time the Lord was gracious to let me see the error of my ways and be able to give thanks in and through all things and especially to be thankful for people who love me enough to continue to point me to the truth.